 University of Miami Master of Urban Design

-For the last few years the school of architecture at the University of Miami has offered a recent HUDA graduate a scholarship to pursue a Master of Urban Design.
+For the last few years the school of architecture at the University of Miami has offered a recent HU graduate scholarship to pursue a Master of Urban Design.

 Department of Architecture